-See Table 3 for blower speed as set by blower leads.
+See Table 3 for the lowest speed approved for the heating output of the unit.
 Since the blower leads connect to the control box, blower speed selection is through use of the proper color-coded blower lead located inside the control box.
 The speed(s) set by the factory may be different from that shown on the wiring diagrams.
 See the unit control box for factory set blower speed(s).